ory/docs/docs/ecosystem/sqa.md

 ### Identification

-To identify an installation and group together clusters, we create a SHA-256 hash of unique information (e.g. host, port) for identification.
+To identify an installation and group together clusters, we create a SHA-256 hash of unique information (for example host, port) for identification.
 Additionally, each running instance is identified using an unique identifier which is set every time the service starts.
 The identifier is a Universally Unique Identifier (V4) and is thus a cryptographically safe random string.
-Identification is triggered when we're confident that the instance isn't a test instance (e.g. one of the tutorials or a local installation).
+Identification is triggered when we're confident that the instance isn't a test instance (for example one of the tutorials or a local installation).

 We collect the following system metrics: